jyeany/word-guessing-game/README.md

 # Word Guessing Game

 ## Overview
 Simple word guessing game built using Qt6.
+Created to experiment with Qt6 development and deployment.
-Try it out here: <demo>
+Try the web assembly deployment out here: <demo>

 ## Structure
 _src_: Source code for the project